 - What to Do After the Interview

 Thorough preparation makes its own luck.
 If you want to ace a community manager job interview, here’s what you need to do before you speak to a hiring manager.

-- Research, research, research.
-Read up on the company, its culture and recent media coverage.
+Read up on the company, its culture, and recent media coverage.
 You should be able to have an informed conversation with a hiring manager about the place you want to work.
 If possible, find out the names of the people you will be interviewing with and scope them out on Twitter and LinkedIn.
 You’ll be able to get a sense of what’s important to them and appeal to their interests during your conversation.

-- Join the community.
 Being a community manager means putting yourself in the shoes of community members to understand their experience.
-If a candidate makes it to an in-person interview with me and has not yet signed up on the Smiley360 website, that’s an immediate red flag.
+If a candidate makes it to an in-person interview with me and has not yet signed up to the community in question, that’s an immediate red flag.
 Think about it from your hiring manager’s perspective: if a candidate does not care enough to take two minutes to sign up and poke around, you bet that candidate does not know what it takes to manage that community.
 Managing a community means being a community member yourself.